All Products

 75,232

-Global indexes can exponentially improve performance for point queries and DML.
+Global indexes can improve the performance of point queries and DML statements on partitioned tables by an order of magnitude.